Ercanar/bachelor-thesis/Thesis.typ

 while also impacting the other values.
 Therefore the MSCM is not suitable for locking feedbacks as well as calculating synergies between feedbacks.

+#figure(
+    image("img/synergy.svg", width: 50%),
+    caption: [
+      Within the circles, the feedbacks with their factors are displayed.
+      The blue numbers on the outside are the values of the synergies.
+      The gray circles are the fundamental feedbacks: albedo (A), cloud (C) and water vapor (V).
+      The white circles are compositions according to the connections to the gray circles.
+      E.g. "AV" is connected by the lines to "A" and "V", meaning it is the state where albedo and water vapor are acting freely.
+      All of the synergy values are negative.
+      All values have [$W m^(-2) K^(-1)$].
+Inspired by @Mauritsen2013.],
+) <sixegg>

 = Discussion
 In this section the anomalies of the results will be analyzed further and the roots and implications will be looked into.